-Article written by Lukas Monfette, Human Resources Advisor and Coordinator of Calls and Interventions at Brio EAP.
+Article written by Lukas Monfette, Human Resources Consultant and Call & Response Coordinator at Brio PAE

-With this article, we’d like to raise awareness of presenteeism and help you understand whether your presence at work (physical or virtual) is always the best choice compared to absence, for both you and your employer.
+With this article, we want to raise awareness about presenteeism and help you understand whether your presence at work (physical or virtual) is always the best choice compared to absence, for both you and your employer.

 Definition

-When physical or psychological health problems affect you, you have the choice of being present at work or being absent.
-The first alternative describes presenteeism, i.e. working in spite of health problems.
-The second refers to sick leave (hereafter referred to as absenteeism ), i.e. not attending work for health reasons.
+When problems arise2 physical or psychological health problems, you have the choice of being present at work or missing work.
+The first alternative describes presenteeism, i.e. working despite health problems.
+The second refers to sick leave (hereinafter referred to as absenteeism). ), or not showing up to work for health reasons.
 Simply put, these behaviours are complementary rather than independent (Gosselin and Lauzier, 2011).

 How to choose?

-Indeed, “taking time off can serve to prevent a deterioration in health, reduce tension or recuperate from an uncomfortable situation and thus promote future presence” ( Foucher, 2019 ).
+Indeed, “taking time off can serve to prevent a deterioration in health, reduce tensions or recover from an uncomfortable situation and thus promote future presence” (Foucher, 2019).

 Consider the type of presenteeism and your current situation